Back to blog

 These challenges can pose issues in critical applications where precision is crucial.
 To address the limitations of generic generative AI, there's a growing realization of the need for more contextually enriched AI models for specific tasks.

-While generic generative AI excels in versatility, domain-specific tasks often demand a more nuanced understanding of context and industry jargon, like thematic analysis, structured data extraction, entity recognition, and strict rule enforcement.
+Thus, while generic generative AI excels in versatility, domain-specific tasks often demand a more nuanced understanding of context and industry jargon, like thematic analysis, structured data extraction, entity recognition, and strict rule enforcement.
 Generic generative AI often lacks the specificity required for that.
 And so, in the AI generative jungle, the need for specialized generative AI seems to have arisen.

 The need for specialized Generative AI